 Where to stay in Bath?

 I stayed at the Rising Sun Inn B&B, located close to Pultney Bridge so an ideal location for your trip and perfect if you’re following my itinerary.
+There are plenty of cheap hotels or hostels in the city so you have a great choice.
+But of course, Bath is a popular destination for a weekend break so be sure to book your accommodation in advance.

 You can read my full review of The Rising Sun Inn B&B here